 Clifford House Farm

 Our lovely 17th century farmhouse can fit 11 people comfortably, perfect for two families or a group of friends who want to holiday together.
 The large kitchen, with its long refectory table and AGA in the alcove, is ideal for those big holiday breakfasts and dinners.
-We have two living rooms, one with a 42" LCD SMART TV with FreeSat, video and DVD (perhaps the TV and games room for the youngsters?); the other lounge is with a CD player (WiFi available generally, but due to the rural nature of the property location, it is not 100% guaranteed as available at the moment).
+We have two living rooms, one with a 42" LCD SMART TV with FreeSat, video and DVD (perhaps the TV and games room for the youngsters?); the other lounge is with a CD player (WiFi available generally).
 One lounge has a woodburner stove and the other has an open fire.
 The house is in the heart of the village, easy walking distance from our village pub, the renown Buck Inn.

 The house itself is set in a quiet courtyard, with stunning views up to Buckden Pike, the hill that rises sharply behind the village.
 There's an open patio with a built-in barbecue, ready for that perfect summer's evening.